mathswe-ops/templates/react/mathswe-app/README.md

 ### Final Step

 Delete dummy Vite files, like icons from `/public` and `/src/assets`.
+Delete vite code, like `index.css`, `App.css`.

+Update `App.test.tsx` with your initial application specs.

 Delete the `Template Setup` section of this `README.md` after you set up your project.